yellowmessenger/documentation/docs/updates/overview.md

 ### 3. Support for new statuses in WhatsApp Templates

-We have implemented new WhatsApp template statuses - "1st Phase" and "2nd Phase."
+We have implemented new WhatsApp template statuses - "1st Pause" and "2nd Pause."
 With these updates, you will receive timely alerts whenever users report an active WhatsApp template as low quality or spam.
 As a proactive measure to maintain template quality, any reported template will be automatically blocked to prevent further complaints.
 You can update the template to seamlessly continue using it in your campaigns.

 **[Read the doc](https://docs.yellow.ai/docs/platform_concepts/engagement/outbound/templates/whatsapptemplate#4-view-whatsapp-template-approval-or-rejection-status)**